12 6 9

 Many towns and cities spray parks, pavements, and playgrounds so we can be exposed when going to these areas.
 Many people use pesticides designed for home use to have that ‘perfect lawn and garden’.

-Of course, most of us are exposed through residues on the food we purchase which puts us at risk.
+Of course, most of us are exposed to residues on the food we purchase which puts us at risk.

 Can Pesticides Cause Harm

 There are a growing number of studies linking pesticides to various human health effects.
 A 2004 review co-authored by the National Cancer Institute determined that ‘epidemiological evidence suggests that at current exposures, pesticides adversely affect human health.
 Some pesticides are also known to disrupt endocrine and/or hormone function.